Real Estate · Triplexes

 The building is written with a per-building limit against replacement cost, usually with a coinsurance provision that penalizes underinsurance at claim time.
 Each of those is a decision, and each one deserves to be made deliberately rather than defaulted.

-Wildfire exposure can close standard markets regardless of building condition.
-In parts of California, brush proximity alone takes a triplex out of standard-market appetite.
-Where that happens, the placement runs through the CA FAIR Plan paired with a Difference in Conditions (DIC) policy — a structure our landlord insurance page explains in full.
+Wildfire risk can reduce standard insurer options regardless of building condition.
+In some parts of California, brush proximity may lead to a CA FAIR Plan policy paired with Difference in Conditions (DIC) coverage.
+Our landlord insurance page explains how those two policies work together.

 Coverage